stCarolas/Enki/README.md

 # Running with Docker

 Docker image includes a launcher and all RepoProviders but no handlers.
-RepoHandlers must be provided via volume like `-v $(pwd):/tmp` as in examples below.
+RepoHandlers must be provided via volume like `-v $(pwd):/tmp` as in examples below or packaged in custom image.

 Cli mode:
 ```